Requirements to apply for Carta de Nacionalización

 - Travel certificate (Certificado de viaje) issued by PDI (mandatory only for those who entered Chile as minors and cannot obtain a criminal record certificate from their country of origin).

-IN CASE THE APPLICANT IS BETWEEN 14 AND 17 YEARS OLD, REPRESENTATIVE MUST INCLUDE:
+IF THE APPLICANT IS BETWEEN 14 AND 17 YEARS OLD, THE REPRESENTATIVE MUST INCLUDE: